thomas-fossati/draft-tls-cid/draft-mavrogiannopoulos-tls-cid.md

 Server might need to deal with unknown or unexpected CIDs.

-An unknown CID is one that is not found in the lookup table.
+An unknown CID is one that is not found in the server's lookup table.
 This could happen because:

 - Server reboots and looses its state; or
 - There is a genuine bug in either client or server code (or even somewhere on the network path).